-With over 20,000 participants (including 450+ organizations) since its inception in 2008, Sushi Making For The Soul is the most popular hands-on sushi and gimbap-making workshop in the universe – just ask any alien!
-Founded and conducted by Chef Sang Kim, Sushi Making For The Soul is widely celebrated for the uniquely joyful experience it brings to beginners and intermediate-level aspiring sushi warriors.
-The three-level program has also received accolades for the work it does on behalf of food literacy advocacy for children and raising awareness about childhood hunger in the Greater Toronto Area.
+Currently over 30,000+ participants (including 375+ organizations) since its inception in 2008, Sushi Making For The Soul is the most popular hands-on sushi workshop in North America.
+Founded and conducted by award-winning writer and chef, Sang Kim and entrepreneur Max Lee, Sushi Making For The Soul is widely celebrated for the magical experience it brings to beginners and intermediate-level aspiring.

 He has given keynote addresses and talks for a variety of organizations and platforms, including TEDx, IMPACT Entrepreneurship, ING Direct Talks, Historica/Passages Canada, SIPO Foundation and many more.

 His third book, WOODY ALLEN ATE MY KIMCHI, a memoir about his food journey from a radish farm in South Korea to some of the top restaurants and hotels in Ontario, will be released in 2020 (Exile Editions).
 He is the recipient of the Gloria Vanderbilt Prize for Fiction (“When John Lennon Died“, 2013); shortlisted for the same prize (“Kimchi“, 2016); winner, Grain Magazine’s Short Story contest (“Spoiled Rice“, 2016); finalist for the CBC Short Story Prize (“Kraken“, 2017).
 His collection of literary short stories, EATING DOGS, will be released in the fall of 2020.